vdveen/raspberryNS/README.md

 Developed by vdveen.
 This local web app will fetch departure information from any NS station in the Netherlands and display it realtime in the browser.

+## Features:
+* Responsive web app compatible with all screen resolutions.
+Designed for the 320x480 Adafruit 3,5" TFT screen.
+* Displays up to ten train departures from any train station in the Netherlands
+* Updates every minute, with a loading bar indicating the next refresh
+* Displays departure time, departure platform, major calling stations and train type
+* Displays delays, changed platforms and non-NS operators flexibly
+* Can highlight trains that go to a specific destination
+* Can 'skip over' trains that depart in the next X amount of minutes
+* Official NS colors used

 ## Installation guide:
 The app runs on NodeJS and two NPM packages.
 Some Raspberry Pi's might need node-semver as a dependancy for NodeJS.
 `$ sudo apt-get install nodejs npm node-semver`